 - after 24 hours, the testicle can be saved only 10% of the time

-Following the surgery, your son will need to avoid strenuous activities for a few weeks, and if he's sexually active, he'll need to avoid all sexual activity.
+After surgery, your son will need to avoid strenuous activities for a few weeks, and if he's sexually active, he'll need to avoid all sexual activity.
 Talk to the doctor about when it will be safe for your son to return to his normal activities.

 With newborn boys, saving the testicle depends on when the torsion happens.
 If it's before a boy is born, it may be impossible to save the testicle.
 In this case, the doctor may recommend a surgery at a later date to remove the affected testicle.
-If torsion symptoms appear after a boy is born, the doctor may recommend emergency surgery to correct the testicle.
+If torsion symptoms appear after a baby is born, the doctor may recommend emergency surgery to correct the testicle.